azimuth73/SimpleSentimentClassificationApp/README.md

 # Simple Sentiment Classification App

-This project implements a machine learning-based sentiment classification app using Streamlit.
-Users can input text/comments and select a model from the dropdown menu to evaluate the sentiment of the text.
+This app implements machine learning based sentiment classification.
+Users can input text and select a model from the dropdown menu to evaluate the sentiment of the text.

 ## Table of Contents